 Appropriate section headers provide “signposts” to help your reader navigate the report.
 Number the main sections (1.0, 2.0, 3.0…) and subsections (1.1, 1.2, 1.3…).
 Think of them as addresses for each topic so you can direct your reader to relevant information in other sections.
 Vague descriptors such as “above” or “previously” are of no help to the reader.
 It’s not necessary to give the title of that section when you refer to it; the number is sufficient.
 Keep sections short so the reader doesn’t have to scroll very far to find what he’s looking for.

 Include information most readers will want in the main body of the report and put specialized details in an appendix.
 Make sure to call out every appendix somewhere in the report.

 Long-form technical writing is a lot easier to follow if there’s a structural paragraph at the beginning of every main section (1.0, 2.0, 3.0…).
 The structural paragraph serves to introduce that section.
 It sets the context by summarizing the main points of preceding sections that the reader will need to understand what comes next.
 It may discuss the organization of the section or (for section 1.0) the whole report, and it can refer the reader to other sections for more details on specific topics.
 By serving as a transition from the preceding material, it helps connect the sections of the report.

 Each paragraph needs a topic sentence that tells the reader what the paragraph is about.
 In technical writing, the topic sentence should be the first or second sentence of the paragraph.
 Don’t make the reader go all the way to the end to find out what the paragraph was about.

-The purpose of technical writing is to convey scientific information clearly and accurately.
+The purpose of technical writing is to convey scientific information objectively, clearly and accurately.
 In long reports, the right organization and structure will help your reader find that information easily.